MislavJaksic/Knowledge-Repository/Thinking/Writing/Witcher/TheLastWish/README.md

 #### The Voice of Reason

-Geralt is being cared for by Chief Priestess of Melitele Nenneke in the Temple of Melitele.
+Chief Priestess of Melitele Nenneke is taking care of Geralt in the Temple of Melitele.
 Nenneke wants a mute girl Iola to send Geralt into a trance.

 #### I

-Geralt finds and inspects a dead armorer, a woman, a blue rose and a ring off the beaten path.
+Geralt finds and inspects a dead armorer, a woman, a blue rose and a ring he found off the beaten path.

 #### II

 Nivellen, a bear-like monster, plays host to Geralt, tells him a story of how he became a monster while walking through an enchanted house.
 He'd rather remain a monster then be transformed back into a human.
+TODO
 #### III

 Geralt rests in the woods, against Nivellen's advice.